Rodriguezadrian/Frontend-test/README.md

 ## Author

-This project was created by Adrian Rodriguez (rgadrian.93@gmail.com) as part of a technical test.
+This project was created by Adrian Rodriguez (rgadrian.93@gmail.com) as part of a technical test